orkhanahmadov/spreadsheet-translations/README.md

 But now the problem is, Laravel cannot directly work with this spreadsheet file to display translations.

 Here comes `spreadsheet-translations` package!
-It reads spreadsheet file that contains translations for multiple locales and generates plain PHP files out of it that Laravel can work with.
+It reads spreadsheet file that contains translations for multiple locales and generates plain JSON files out of it that Laravel can work with.

 ## Installation